 The 1973 American case of United States v.
 Robinson upheld the search incident to arrest doctrine for similar policy reasons as in Canada.
 The 1981 case of New York v.
 Belton allowed officers to search any container in the immediate control of the person, and defined a container quite broadly.
 But what kind of a container is a smartphone, which has an endless amount of information and data contained or accessible from within it?

 The United States Supreme Court distinguished Robinson in United States v.
 Chadwick and did not allow the search of a locked foot locker within a defendant’s car.
 Does this mean that a password on a smartphone acting as an additional lock should prevent a search incident of the phone?
 The court in Fearon indicated quite clearly at para.
 75 that in Ontario a warrant would then be necessary.

 The first circuit court to examine search incident to arrest for a cellphone was in United States v.
-Finley and allowed the search to preserve the evidence, but subsequent cases have challenged this holding.
+Finley, where they allowed the search to preserve the evidence.
+However, subsequent cases have challenged this holding.
 These cases have cited the vast amounts of information within the modern phone which distinguished it from the traditional container analysis.
 The defendant in Finley had conceded that the phone was like a container, and so the court did not properly weigh on this issue.

 The container controversy was similarly observed by the court in Fearon: